Franchise Territory Mapping

 • Cost efficiency - Reduce repeated external project spend.

-• Precision - Territories reflect LandScan, WorldPop, and Google Places data rather than dated tables.
+• Precision - Territories reflect LandScan, WorldPop, and Google Places data rather than outdated census tables.

 If you need to bring customer or location lists into the map for context, see Importing CRM Accounts and Importing KML and KMZ Files.